|Outline Map →||Route file →|

 |Day 4||Rhaeadr Du & Sarn Helen||12 miles / 1570 feet (19.3km / 478m)|

 An eastern approach to a backpack of the main Rhinog ridge.
-The northern part of the ridge is the most rugged landscape in Wales and England, where the skewed contortions of the land, cleaved by heathery rocky corridors, seem to defy any natural order and can make navigation tricky even in clear conditions.
-The predominance of heather-clad boulders, huge slabs and broken rocks make it easy to stray into very formidable terrain, and the few paths, though discernible, are intermittent and not at all prominent.
+The northern part of the ridge is the most rugged landscape south of the border, where the skewed contortions of the land, cleaved by heathery rocky corridors, seem to defy any natural order and can make navigation tricky even in clear conditions.
+The predominance of heather-clad boulders, huge slabs and broken rocks make it easy to stray into very formidable terrain and the few paths, though discernible, are intermittent and not at all prominent.

 Descending first NW then SW on a faint path to a damp bwlch, the easiest way is to the L of the shallow rocky dome ahead, where a track is joined that curves around W to desolate Llyn Du.
 A short way beyond is a low stone structure, where a faint path slants L up the slopes of Craig Ddrwg and peters out at a marshy area.
 The general line is around the ill-defined edge, and climbing a little higher, we found a path that curved around to pass the attractive Llyn Corn-ystwc, where we diverted to the shore for photos.
 From the SE tip of the lake, we followed a wall SE and rejoined the path as it climbed through a wall gap.
 Continuing along the edge, the striated slopes of Craig Wion come into view, and we watched out for the gully descending L that would bring us to Bwlch Gwylim.
 Passing a rocky rise and a couple of false gullies, we arrived at the correct one just before the heathery slopes of Clip.
 The steep rocky path down the gully is barely visible at first, but becomes clear enough and crosses a ladder stile to arrive at the main cross track.